imbasimba/toasty/docs/cli/pipeline-approve.rst

    wwtdatatool wtml report processed/noao0201b/index_rel.wtml

-If everything is OK, the image may be approved:
+If everything is OK, you can mark the image as approved:

 .. code-block:: shell

    toasty pipeline approve noao0201b

 After approval of a batch of images, the next step is to :ref:`cli-pipeline-publish`.

 Notes
 =====